EVerest/libocpp/doc/smart_charging_profiles.md

       const int connector_id,
       std::optional<ChargingRateUnit> charging_rate_unit);
 ```

-This approach could be generalised to support OCPP 2.0 (I've not looked and how charging profiles have changed since 1.6).

 ## get_valid_profiles()
 Retrieves all profiles that should be considered for calculating the composite schedule.